eurostat/multimno/docs/UserManual/setup_guide.md

 ---
 # Setup Guide

+The **multimno** software is a python application using the [PySpark library](https://spark.apache.org/docs/latest/api/python/index.html#:~:text=PySpark%20is%20the%20Python%20API,for%20interactively%20analyzing%20your%20data.) to harness the power of Apache Spark, a fast and general-purpose cluster-computing system.
+PySpark provides an interface for Apache Spark in Python, enabling developers to utilize Spark's high-level APIs and distributed computing capabilities while working in the Python programming language.
+The Spark framework is critical to this application as it handles the distribution of data and computation across the cluster, ensures fault tolerance, and optimizes execution for performance gains.
+Deployment of a PySpark application can be done on a single node (local mode), where Spark runs on a single machine for simplicity and ease of development or testing.
+Alternatively, for production and scaling, it can be deployed on a cluster (cluster mode) comprising multiple machines, either on-premises or in the cloud, where Spark distributes tasks across the nodes, allowing for parallel processing and efficient handling of large-scale data workloads.
 There are two ways of setting up a system for executing the source code:
   1) Building the docker image provided.
 (Recommended for local executions)
   2) Installing and setting up all required system libraries.